Coding of x_jbxpcha in Waves 6 and 8

 Please can you tell me in which wave you found this problem?
 I have looked at Waves 6 and 8, and if I restrict to individuals where w_jbsemp==1 then I do not find any inapplicable (-8) responses to w_jbxpcha.

-#3 Updated by Nhlanhla Ndebele about 1 year ago
+#3 Updated by Nhlanhla Ndebele over 1 year ago

 Thank you for the response, I think I was not quite clear with my question.
 The issue I had was why respondents might choose the 'doesn't apply' option for w_jbxpcha (e.g. might it be that they are at the top of their grade or band with no prospects for progression?), so their responses are valid and not missing.
 Previous views were that this category might be for self-employed respondents, however my sample excludes the self-employed (see attached document).
 If these were self-employed I do not expect a frequency for the 'doesn't apply' category.
 Rather than classifying them as missing and losing cases, the question is if I were to recode the variable into a binary variable would they be classified under 'yes' or 'no'?
 Some questions in the study have additional instructions that make it explicit how to classify respondents, e.g. for w_jbrise respondents at the top of their pay scale are classified as 'yes'.